How It Works

 What To Think About

-When used in combination with blood-thinning drugs (anticoagulants), such as warfarin (Coumadin) or heparin, capecitabine can cause serious bleeding and death.
-Tell your doctor if you are taking warfarin or an other anticoagulant drug, including aspirin.
+When used in combination with blood-thinning drugs (anticoagulants), such as aspirin or warfarin (Coumadin), capecitabine can cause serious bleeding and death.
+Tell your doctor if you are taking an anticoagulant drug.
 If you have any unusual bleeding or bruising, call your doctor immediately.

 eMedicineHealth Medical Reference from Healthwise